gdavidbutler/pthreadChannel/README.md

 * chanCreate: Allocate an Open chan_t (reference count = 1, pair with chanClose).
 * chanOpen: Open a chan_t (increment reference count, pair with chanClose).
 * chanShut: Shutdown a chan_t (afterwards chanPut returns 0 and chanGet is non-blocking).
-* chanIsShut: Is a chan_t shutdown (to differentiate a 0 return from a blocking chanGet).
+* chanIsShut: Is a chan_t shutdown (to differentiate a 0 return from blocking operations).
 * chanClose: Close a chan_t (decrement reference count, deallocate on last chanClose).
 * chanGet: Get a message from a Channel.
 * chanPut: Put a message to a Channel.